dotnet/AspNetCore.Docs/aspnetcore/grpc/troubleshoot.md

 ## Calling gRPC services hosted in a sub-directory

 > [!WARNING]
-> Third-party gRPC tools don't support services hosted in subdomains.
+> Many third-party gRPC tools don't support services hosted in subdomains.
 Consider finding a way to host gRPC as the root directory.

 The path component of a gRPC channel's address is ignored when making gRPC calls.
 For example, `GrpcChannel.ForAddress("https://localhost:5001/ignored_path")` won't use `ignored_path` when routing gRPC calls for the service.